Chew on This: How to Make New York Strip Steak Tender Every Single Time

 It doesn’t have to be this way.

-As a chef who has cooked thousands of steaks, I am here to tell you that the New York Strip Steak is one of the absolute greatest cuts of beef on the planet.
+In my professional opinion—backed by thousands of steaks cooked— the New York Strip is one of the absolute greatest cuts of beef on Earth.

 It boasts a deep, mineral, unapologetically beefy flavor that leaves ribeye in the dust.
 But it has a catch.